The Unofficial Bridgerton Musical: Grammy Award

 The album won the 2022 Grammy Award for Best Musical Theater Album.
-It is the first Grammy awarded to a project that originated on TikTok.
-Bear and Barlow were the youngest Grammy nominees, and youngest winners, in the musical theater category.
+It is the first musical that originated on TikTok and the only musical that had not been staged by the time of the ceremony to win a Grammy in the musical theatre category.
+Bear and Barlow were the youngest Grammy winners and nominees in the category.

 Live concert and lawsuit

 In July 2022, Bear and Barlow performed the album live in concert with the National Symphony Orchestra, conducted by Steven Reineke, at the Kennedy Center.
 Guest soloists were Solea Pfeiffer, Micaela Diamond, Ephraim Sykes, Denée Benton, Emmy Raver-Lampman, Jason Gotay and Kelli O'Hara, with direction by Sammi Cannold.
 A similar concert was planned for September 2022 at the Royal Albert Hall in London with the BBC Concert Orchestra, but it was cancelled following the initiation of the Netflix lawsuit against Barlow and Bear.

-In late July 2022, Netflix sued Barlow and Bear in U.S. federal court for copyright infringement and to enjoin further live performances, claiming that the company had objected to live concerts of the album and that Barlow and Bear had refused a licensing deal with Netflix.
+In late July 2022, Netflix sued Barlow and Bear in the U.S. district court for Washington, D.C. for copyright infringement and to enjoin further live performances, claiming that the company had objected to live concerts of the album and that Barlow and Bear had refused a licensing deal with Netflix.
 The lawsuit also alleged that live shows competed with Netflix's own live touring "Bridgerton Experience".
 The company discontinued the case in September 2022 after a reported settlement.